 - consent to medical or dental treatment.

-- Can I cancel the Power of Attorney?
+Can I cancel a Power of Attorney?

-Yes, so long as the cancellation is written.
+Yes, if the cancellation is in writing.

 You must have the legal capacity at that time to cancel the power of attorney.